The following questions are frequently asked by teachers and administrators who are either seeking certification,

-Once all of the required paperwork (application, original college transcripts, ISP transcripts and certificates, Philosophy of Christian Education course certificate, evaluation fee, additional fees) has arrived in our office, it takes 4-6 weeks to process a certificate.
+Once all of the required paperwork (application, original college transcripts, ISP transcripts and certificates, Philosophy of Christian Education course certificate, evaluation fee, additional fees) has arrived in our office, it takes approximately 1 week to process a certificate.
 It does take longer if the applicant does not provide the appropriate paperwork with the application.

 Where will my certificate be sent when FACCS is finished processing my application?

 All correspondence concerning one’s certification process is directed to the school administrator or a designated staff development coordinator at the applicant's school.
 Please check with your administrator or staff development coordinator before calling FACCS to check the status of your application.